Photogrammetry and Image Analysis Department

 - Real-time methods for imagery from airborne sensors for traffic monitoring

-The photogrammetric work concentrates on direct georeferencing using position and attitude data (physical approach, also calculated in real time on GPUs), including automatic control point search in image databases and the derivation of digital surface (DSM) and terrain models (DTM) from optical stereo data using computer vision methods.
-By analyzing the DSM and the extracted image features, objects such as buildings can be detected.
+The photogrammetric work focuses on direct georeferencing using position and location data (physical approach, also calculated in real time on GPUs).
+This includes automatic control point search in image databases and the derivation of digital surface models (DSM) and terrain models (DTM) from optical stereo images using computer vision methods.
+To improve the level of detail, AI methods are used to enhance resolution - for optical as well as multispectral and hyperspectral data.
+With the help of AI methods, objects such as buildings and roads are segmented, modeled, and vectorized from the elevation models and image data, for example to derive building outlines, vegetation, or areas of transport infrastructure.

-By developing a hardware and software system for real-time processing of airborne serial image data directly onboard the aircraft, the department has established another unique development throughout Europe.
-The system has undergone significant further improvements in recent years and enables orthorectification, DSM creation and mosaicking of image data and, above all, the derivation of traffic-relevant parameters such as vehicle detection and speed detection.
-The system can also derive pedestrian movement patterns and people density in large crowds.
-Delivering support for autonomous driving using remote sensing data is a completely new field of research at the institute, which is to be strongly expanded.
+In order to make the geoinformation obtained directly usable for applications such as traffic monitoring, the department is also developing hardware and software systems for real-time processing of serial aerial images directly on-board aircraft.
+The system has been significantly enhanced in recent years and enables orthorectification, DSM creation, and mosaicing of image data, as well as the derivation of traffic-related parameters such as vehicle detection and speed measurement.
+It is also possible to analyze pedestrian movements and densities in large crowds.
+The support of autonomous driving systems through remote sensing is a new field of research at the institute, which is to be greatly expanded in the future.